shopware/shopware/src/Docs/Resources/current/50-checkout/70-payment.md

-You can create your own payment handler by implementing the `Shopware\Core\Checkout\Payment\Cart\PaymentHandler\PaymentHandlerInterface` and adding the `payment.method` tag.
+You can create your own payment handler by implementing the `Shopware\Core\Checkout\Payment\Cart\PaymentHandler\PaymentHandlerInterface` and adding the `shopware.payment.method` tag.

 The interface contains two methods: